last updated April 2023

 Modems, router/modem combos, and mesh wireless systems are NOT compatible with the campus network and should also not be used.

 Effective July 1, 2023, personal routers will no longer be supported.
-Residents who already have personal routers configured may continue to use them; however, Student Technology Services will no longer provide support in the event the personal router stops working.
+Residents who already have personal routers configured may continue to use them; however, Student Technology Services will no longer provide troubleshooting in the event the personal router stops working.
 For this reason, we strongly recommend you transition now to Berkeley-IoT in order to avoid potential loss of service.

 Effective July 1, 2024, use of personal routers will no longer be permitted at UVA, as is the case in all other campus housing.
 Residents who continue to use a personal router after this date may be notified to shut off the wireless broadcast or risk having the router blocked from usage on the campus network.